betterevents-io/better_abstracts/README.md

 "prefer-stable": true,
 ```

-Run `composer require "betterevents/better_abstracts:^v1.0.5-alpha"` to download all the modules, themes and configuration that come with the installation profile:
+Require the `betterevents/better_abstracts:^v1.0.5-alpha` package for downloading all the modules, themes and configuration that come with the installation profile:

 ```
 cd my_site_name_dir